ryanparks1996/TPT_Shiny_App/README.md

 As of 10/28/25, the checkbox for selecting monthly averages does not actually do anything.
 Most of the code is there in the helpers.R file, but getting this fully functional will take a bit longer, and I need to spend my very limited time on other projects.
 I will come back to this in the near future.

-Run this code remotely using the runGitHub() function from the Shiny package.
+Run this code remotely using the runGitHub() function in R or any R IDE.
+(Requires shiny package)

 Copy and paste the following: shiny::runGitHub("TPT_Shiny_App", "ryanparks1996")